An expression of love

-Along the way, I learned two things as a busy, professional woman, a partner, a mum (and grand-mum!) and a friend:
+Along the way, I’ve learned a lot.
+As an older (wiser?!) busy, professional woman, a partner, a mum (and grand-mum!) and a friend, two things stand out:

 1. Women hold the family – and the world – in the palm of their hand and it’s a very heavy responsibility.
 The struggle with overwhelm, fatigue and the feeling that we need to do more, be more and care more haunts us daily.
 Our health and happiness is suffering – and so is our ability to hold it together.